Kimberley Chen: 2013: Kimbonomics

 Sony Music announced on 16 December 2013, that Chen would be releasing her second studio album, Kimbonomics.
 The album was released on 25 December 2013 and contained 10 tracks.
 It placed 4th on the weekly music charts of KKBOX in Taiwan on 25 January 2014.

 2017–2018: #Tag Me and Produce 101 China

 In late 2017, Chen released her third studio album, #Tag Me.
 In 2018 she was one of the participants in Produce 101 and finished No. 26.
+In 2024 Chen released her 5th studio album titled kiki.
+This album highlights and raises awareness on animal rights and global warming.